keiran-rowell/keiran-rowell.github.io/about.md

 I've worked with UNSW's Research Technology Services group and regularly attended their training courses (Julia, HPC, Seaborn, ...), and 'Hacky Hour' presentations on contemporary developments in research and high performance computing.

 ## Recent Work
-I work at the Structural Biology Facility in the Mark Wainwright Analytical Centre at UNSW, developing its computational modelling resources in response to rapidly developing revolution in AI protein structure and design software.
+I work at the Structural Biology Facility in the Mark Wainwright Analytical Centre at UNSW, developing its computational modelling resources in response to the rapidly developing revolution in AI protein structure and design software.
 I run state-of-the-art calculations supporting bioscience researchers making breakthroughs in medical research and molecular biology.
 I manage a small team as they develop software, configure high-performance computing systems, and optimise workflows.

 I manage the technical implementation of computational resources of the facility.
 This includes writing the procurement specifications of GPU and storage hardware, including AI GPUs for biomolecular structure inference.
 I negotiated their integration into the campus research computing cluster: ensuring all UNSW researchers could have easy access to user friendly workflows (*e.g.* the facility's [OnDemand proteinfold webform](https://github.com/Australian-Structural-Biology-Computing/ood-proteinfold)), and efficient use of hardware where other departments can use the silicon during idle times.